marcorusso97/Magnetic-levitation-control/README.md

 - Conditioning and filtering circuit design for analog I/O
 - Control system implementation on Arduino

-TWo videos showing the circuits and the levitating ball with external perturbation can be found at https://bit.ly/3dQXpWN and https://bit.ly/300LmOk.
+Two videos showing the circuits and the levitating ball with external perturbation can be found at https://bit.ly/3dQXpWN and https://bit.ly/300LmOk.